It is harsh to describe Ghana’s Parliament as ‘dishonourable’- Godfred Dame

 After voting, the National Democratic Congress’ (NDC) Alban Bagbin, was voted in as speaker.

-- Even Mahama knows he can’t control Alban Bagbin – Ben Ephson
+- Father of Jinapors congratulates his sons for making it to Parliament on NPP and NDC tickets

-- Ho judge who granted Amewu’s injunction supported NDC – Obiri Boahen alleges
+- I told Oquaye he was too old to be Speaker but he didn’t listen – Asiedu Nketia

-- I'm devastated, heartbroken but it's not over yet – Carlos Ahenkorah speaks on Bagbin win
+- I apologize but I tried - Carlos Ahenkorah speaks after snatching ballot papers

 - Read all related articles